Jobhdez/jobhdez.github.io/about.md

 permalink: /about/
 ---

 Hello, I am Job Hernandez and I am a programmer from Seattle, WA.
 Some of my interests include compilers, functional programming, and pure mathematics; in addition, I also enjoy thinking about operating systems and distributed systems.
+But I also enjoy making Django backends.
+Fortunately, I have learned that programming is fun irrespective of the what you're building or which programming language you are using.
+Personally, I get a kick out of solving problems and debugging -- i.e., making a program run after spending some time debugging it.

 ### Software Projects
 I write software as a hobby but for me programming is a serious hobby.
 Some of my projects include:

-#### Independent porjects
+#### Independent projects

 Here is my favorite compiler I have written based on "Essentials of Compilation" by Dr. Siek.
-This compiler is loosly based on this book and I used a different but similar language.
+This compiler is loosely based on this book but I used a different but similar language.

 - [zettapy](https://github.com/jobhdez/zettapy), a compiler that lowers the core of an imperative language to an x86 AST.